StarKRE22/Atomic/Assets/Plugins/Atomic/Elements/Docs/Manual.md

 # ⚛️ Atomic.Elements

 A library of atomic elements for constructing complex game objects and systems in `Unity` and `C#`.
-The solution includes constants, variables, reactive properties, collections, events, and actions, enabling developers to quickly assemble any game entity like a `LEGO Constructor`.
+The solution includes **constants, variables, reactive properties, collections, events, and actions**, enabling developers to quickly assemble any game entity like a `LEGO Constructor`.

 ## 📑 Table of Contents